KevinMarquette/kevinmarquette.github.io/_posts/2018-04-18-Powershell-ConvertTo-Breakpoint.md

 * [Bug hunt](https://www.youtube.com/watch?v=IWH9M5E03Wg&list=PLOcTmsj9WHDp61KpLt4d5k5SOsq_BTQDX&index=5&t=0s)

 Let me know on [Twitter](https://twitter.com/KevinMarquette) if this is something you would like to see me do more of.
 I would love to hear your feedback.

+# VSCode debugger

+In my experimentation with VSCode and `Set-PSBreakpoint`; I discovered that you have to have the debugger running for `Set-PSBreakpoint` to set breakpoints.
+There is an issue on github about this already.
+This is why I did the demo video in the ISE.